 All kinds of organizations are seeing the benefits of private cloud.
 How can IT ease the transition to this emerging data center architecture?

-Avoiding forklift upgrades, setting new performance metrics and establishing new return on investment
+Avoiding forklift upgrades, setting new performance metrics and establishing new return on investment (ROI) metrics will ease the transition from a traditional server environment to one that supports private cloud services.

 Make the financial case